Pilko & Associates Global Team

 Our global footprint includes advisors in 32 countries across six continents.
 We continue to grow our global presence to be where you need us to be.

 We have hosted 60+ invitation-only Transactions Roundtables in Asia, Europe and North America since 2001 and 50+ members-only Governance Forums in North America.

 PILKO & ASSOCIATES

-We are the trusted Advisor to corporate officers and boards on mitigating Operational/EHS Risks and unlocking value in the global Energy, Chemical and related industries.
+We are the trusted Advisor to corporate officers and boards on mitigating Operational/EHS Risks and unlocking value for global energy, chemical and industrial companies.